wachjose88/django-lti-provider-auth/README.md

 * DEFAULT_VIEW: If no parameter is given by the LTI request this view is used as the goal of the redirection.
 It is a tuple where the first parameter is the name of the view and the second parameter is a tuple of parameters for the view or None.
 * FAILED_VIEW: If something goes wrong this view is used.
 It is configured using the same format of a tuple as the DEFAULT_VIEW.
 * PARAMETERS_TO_VIEW: It is possible to provide custom parameters through the LTI request.
 Depending on these parameters it is possible to redirect to a specific view.
 It should be a list of tuples.
 The first element of this tuple is a tuple of parameter names.
 The second element is the name of the view which is called if all of the listed parameter names are present in the LTI request.
-The values of the parameters are passed to the view while reversing it in the given order.
+The values of the parameters are passed to the view while reversing it as keyword arguments using the name of the parameter as key.

+The optional config entry HOOK_AFTER_USER_CREATION is the name of a function which takes a django user object as a parameter.
+This function is called after the creation of a new user.

 The LTI provider requires the following parameters in the LTI request: